 2. Take the fire tower challenge

-Hike into history by climbing one or all of the five historic fire towers in the Adirondack Experience region.
+Hike into history by climbing one or all of the seven historic fire towers in the Adirondack Experience region.
 These towers are more than a century old but still stand as sentinels in the Adirondacks.
 While not used for spotting fires anymore, the towers make great destinations and can offer unimpeded views of millions of acres of Adirondack wilderness.
 Pretty all year round, they’re at their best in fall, when the mountains are awash in fiery color.
-Hike all five mountains and earn a patch as a Hamilton County Fire Tower Challenge finisher!
+Hike all seven mountains and earn a patch as a Hamilton County Fire Tower Challenge finisher!

 3. Sleep under the stars

 From RVs to backpacking hammocks, the Adirondack Experience region has every type of camping.
 Whether you’re looking for a fall family road trip, a weekend drive in to a campsite just for two, or a secluded spot deep in the wilderness, the central Adirondacks has a campsite that will suit your needs and sense of autumn adventure.
 Our campsites offer amenities such as fireplaces and picnic tables, as well as RV hookups, while the backcountry camping sites offer peace, tranquility, and unparalleled views of that amazing foliage.